Mork and Mindy: The Story

 hectic for animated buffoon, Robin Williams (Chris Diamantopoulos).
 Once upon a

-clubs, and by partaking in the now defunct Richard Pryor show.
+clubs, and by partaking in the now-defunct Richard Pryor show.

 However, one day, all of that turned around when Robin met two

-Richmond-Peck) -- who introduced him to the wonderful world of 'Mork and Minky'.
+Richmond-Peck) - who introduced him to the wonderful world of 'Mork and Mindy'.

 Heyyyyyy!

-OK, in retrospect, this 'event' was both a joyous and
+In retrospect, this 'event' was both a joyous and

-strained experience for Robin to be apart of.
+strained experience for Robin to be a part of.
 On the one hand, he got to work

-with some great writers, directors, and such beautiful people as Pam Dawber
+with some great writers, directors, and beautiful people, such as Pam Dawber

 confined by the television ratings system, the censorship guide, plus a certain